 1Password has taken a couple of steps in the right direction, with the design and functionality of 1Password X giving me hope that 1Password will push its design forward.
 The apps remain great from a functional standpoint, and for those that like the basic look and feel of the desktop application, 1Password is a reasonable choice.

 The fact that 1Password's strongest competitors have raised their subscription rates in helps 1Password as well, as it is no longer near the top of the price chart.
-Overall, however, I would still recommend trying LastPass or saving some money by going with Keeper, as both deliver superior design and features.
+Overall, however, I would still recommend trying LastPass or Keeper as both deliver superior design and features.